 E. Access to Information.
 Information collected from any MTSU website or social media group, including summary server log information, emails sent to the website or group, and information collected from web-based forms, may be subject to state and federal laws.
 This means that while MTSU does not actively share information, in some cases it may be compelled by law to release information gathered from its web servers or social media groups.

 F. Information Usage.
-In the course of using the websites or social media groups, you may choose to provide information to the University via web forms, e-mail, or other electronic means.
-Personally identifiable information submitted will be used only for MTSU related purposes.
+In the course of using the websites or social media groups, users may choose to provide information to the University via web forms, email, or other electronic means.
+Personally identifiable information submitted will be used only for MTSU-related purposes.
 MTSU will not sell this data to outside parties.
-Requests for information and information submitted via forms on websites or social media groups will be directed to the appropriate staff to respond to those requests and may be recorded to help us improve our site to better respond to similar requests.
+Requests for information and information submitted via forms on websites or social media groups will be directed to the appropriate staff to respond to those requests and may be recorded to help MTSU improve its site to better respond to similar requests.
 MTSU may use this information in any investigation of a potential violation of MTSU policies and procedures or as required by federal, state, or local law.

 G. Security.
-Extensive security measures have been employed to protect against unauthorized access, disclosure, modification, or destruction of information under our control, as well as the loss, misuse, or alteration of University websites, social media sites, and/or associated electronic information resources.
+Extensive security measures have been employed to protect against unauthorized access, disclosure, modification, or destruction of information under the institution's control, as well as the loss, misuse, or alteration of University websites, social media sites, and/or associated electronic information resources.

 H. Contractors/Outsourced Development.
 Any entity contracted to develop or provide web or social media services is bound by and must follow this policy and Policy 920 Information Security, as well as all applicable University policies, in order to protect personally identifiable information (PII).